davehull/Kansa/README.md

 environmental baseline.

 ##Caveats:
 Powershell relies on the Windows API.
-Your adversary may use subterfuge.
+Your adversary may use subterfuge.*

+* Collectors can be written to bypass the Windows API as well.
+Get-RekallPslist.ps1 for example.